-- Behaviour – Dwell time, bounce rate, scroll depth, heatmaps, average session duration, pageviews, etc.
+- Behavior: Dwell time, bounce rate, scroll depth, heatmaps, average session duration, page views, etc.

 Clarity during this stage will make execution a piece of cake.

-- List down ALL your current content pieces
+1. List down all your current content pieces

-Instead of manually entering data into a spreadsheet, use a service like Screaming Frog to automatically crawl your domain and export all your existing pages.
-The free version lets you crawl upto 500 links.
+Instead of manually entering data into a spreadsheet, use a service like Screaming Frog to crawl your domain and export all your existing pages automatically.
+The free version lets you crawl up to 500 links.
 Just enter your root domain URL and hit Start.
 Once it’s complete, filter it by HTML and export the results.
 This is your master sheet.
-From the exported sheet, keep only the URLs that have a status code of ‘200’.
+From the exported sheet, keep only the URLs with a status code of ‘200’.

 Pull up metrics important to you from Screaming Frog or other sources and track them obsessively.
 Some of them can be:

-- Number of backlinks – The higher the backlinks, the higher your rankings will be.
+- The number of backlinks: The higher the backlinks, the higher your rankings will be.
 Use Ahrefs or Majestic to get this data in bulk.